In Exercises 13–20, determine whether the results appear to have ... | Channels for Pearson+

 Statistical Significance

 Statistical significance refers to the likelihood that a result or relationship is caused by something other than mere random chance.
-In the context of Mendel's experiment, it involves determining whether the observed 26% of yellow pods significantly deviates from the expected 25% under Mendel's theory, using a hypothesis test and a significance level (e.g., 0.05).
+In the context of the election fraud question, it involves determining if the observed pattern of ballot placements is unlikely under a fair random assignment, typically using a p-value to assess this probability.

 Recommended video: